The Travel Guide to the Peninsula de Nicoya, Costa Rica, with detailed Maps, Hotels and Tourist Information

 Hotel Guide with Rates and Descriptions » Hotels in Cabuya

 From Montezuma heading south, you'll find a scenic road along the beach to Cabuya and on to the Cabo Blanco Nature Reserve.

-After two kilometers you arrive at Playa Las Manchas, a luxurious white-sand beach with clear turquoise water, perfect for snorkeling and swimming.
+After two kilometers you arrive at Playa Las Manchas, a pretty white-sand beach with clear turquoise water where you can snorkel and swim.

 A bridge leads over the Rio Lajas where » egrets, herons and kingfishers are frequently seen.
 You can watch the wildlife while taking a bath in the lagoon at the estuary or in one of the rocky pools of the shallow riverbed.
 An upriver hike of 3 kilometers would bring you to a small cascade.

-Back on the road, shortly after the Rio Lajas, you spot an impressive natural monument: the Higuerón de Cabuya, a huge strangler fig. With a diameter
+Back on the road, shortly after the Rio Lajas bridge, you spot an impressive natural monument: the Higuerón de Cabuya, a huge strangler fig. With a diameter

 of around 22 m and an altitude of almost 40 m it is the largest of its kind in Costa Rica.

 7 km after Montezuma you arrive in the quaint little village of Cabuya.